jdeath/homeassistant-addons/msrewardsfarmer_devel/README.md

-# Home assistant add-on: MS Rewards Farmer
+# Home assistant add-on: MS Rewards Farmer Development

 ## Description
 Automatically get points for the MS Rewards program and does all the tasks for you (playing quizzes, searches...)